XIVAliakbarZarkoob/AltimetricData-CaMaFood-Comparison/README.md

 # Comparison with Altimetric Data
-This repository contains MATLAB scripts for comparing altimetric river water level data with CaMa-Flood model outputs (sfcelv: Water Surface Elevation, and rivout: Discharge) for the Niger and Ganges-Brahmaputra river basins.
+Contains MATLAB scripts for comparing altimetric river water level data with CaMa-Flood model outputs (sfcelv: Water Surface Elevation, and rivout: Discharge) for the Niger and Ganges-Brahmaputra river basins.

 The comparison is performed in two ways: